tfabris/BlueGigaEmpeg/README.txt

 Serial Monitor program, I must connect the USB cable FIRST, before applying power to the empeg (or before waking the empeg from sleep).
 Meaning if I am debugging in the car, I should connect the USB cable first and then turn on the ignition or wake the empeg from sleep.
-That way the Serial Monitor program can find a port to connect to.
+That way, the Serial Monitor program can find a port to connect to.
 If I am debugging on the test bench, I should connect the USB cable first, then connect the AC adapter to the empeg or wake the empeg from sleep.

 When using the Arduino Serial Monitor program, set it to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
 If you are using a